 The interactive poll shows immediate results based on what others voted.
 It’s a great way to get your audience to vote for their favourite or their least favourite thing.
 It works well for products, looks, ideas, and concepts.

 What better way to hold people’s attention but to use the ultimate procrastinator?
 Games.
-Memory cards games, spot-the-mistake games or what-happens-next games, marketers have so much to choose from.
+By using memory cards games, spot-the-mistake games or what-happens-next games, marketers have so much to choose from.
 In fact, the revenue generated with interactive games is on the rise over the last few years.

 10. Solution Builder

 You must be reasonable when it comes to asking for information.
-Have a look at what you are asking your client to do and what you are offering in return.
-Then make sure there is a balance between the value of your offering and what the client gives up in return.
+First, have a look at what you are asking your client to do and what you are offering in return.
+Then, make sure there is a balance between the value of your offering and what the client gives up in return.

 For example, if you’re using a product recommender that is a promotional content piece, you shouldn’t start it with a long lead-gen form.
 On the other hand, if you’re handing the user an educational assessment that gives them custom business advice, you might want to use a lead form before they see their results.

-We have created a board to guide you in picking one of eight a lead-generation tactics that we have listed below.
+We have created a board to guide you in picking the lead-generation tactic that works best for your company.

 1. High-gate at the start

-Place your lead-gen form with a maximum of 5-6 input fields at the very start.
+To begin with, place your lead-gen form with a maximum of 5-6 input fields at the very start.
 This needs to be done before your users begin consuming your interactive content.